Nevada-Bioinformatics-Center/EPSCoR-Microbiome-Pathway/docs/wiki.md

 ### System Requirements

-The pipeline is currently capable of running on any UNIX-based system, such as Linux, macOS, etc. For running the pipeline locally, it is recommended to use a computer with at least 64GB of memory and a storage of *>=1 TB*.
+The pipeline is currently capable of running on any UNIX-based system, such as Linux, macOS, etc. For running the pipeline locally, it is recommended to use a computer with at least 32GB of memory and a storage of *~50 GB*.
 To run the pipeline on HPC or cloud systems such as AWS, there is no recommended specification.

 Since the pipeline is built using Nextflow, the user must install it.
 Nextflow installation can be found in the next sub-section.
 Additionally, the user must also ensure to install [Conda](https://docs.conda.io/en/latest/) when running locally and [Docker](https://www.docker.com) when running on other platforms.